 Up promptly on another sunny morning.
 Cars parked up for the summer, then let go from the marina just before 10:00 and headed south - set free at last .
 Signs that spring is finally getting going - the rapeseed plants had changed to yellow and the hawthorns were decked in blossom.
 Stopped off at Spinneybank Farm Shop at Bridge 23 for meat stores and bread, then had lunch before moving on.

-After lunch, let go again and continued southwards for Hinkley.
+After lunch, let go again and continued southwards for Hinckley.
 The afternoon had clouded over but it was still warm.
-The canal on the approach to Hinkley becomes much wider and deeper allowing slightly faster passage, even though there's no rush.
-Entered Hinkley at its west side, through a suburb of warehouses, although they do not encroach onto the canalside (there is good tree cover along both sides).
+The canal on the approach to Hinckley becomes much wider and deeper allowing slightly faster passage, even though there's no rush.
+Entered Hinckley at its west side, through a suburb of warehouses, although they do not encroach onto the canalside (there is good tree cover along both sides).
 We moored just west of Bridge 16.
 This is the best place for walking into town, although not needed for us today.